Norwegian Church Abroad

 The Norwegian Church Abroad or The Norwegian Seamen’s Church (Sjømannskirken) is a religious organisation serving Norwegians and other Scandinavians travelling abroad.
-Founded in 1864, The Norwegian Seamen’s Mission – Sjømannsmisjonen – was established to secure the moral and religious education of Scandinavian seafarers, but also to give them a "breathing room" where a fellow countryman was available to lend an ear and give some attention.
-Today, the churches and their staff together with travelling pastors around the globe represent a "resource center" for all Norwegians travelling internationally.
+Founded in 1864, The Norwegian Seamen's Mission – Sjømannsmisjonen – was established to secure the moral and religious education of Scandinavian seafarers, but also to give them a "breathing room" where a fellow countryman was available to lend an ear and give some attention.
+The churches and their staff together with travelling pastors around the globe represent a "resource center" for all Norwegians travelling internationally.

 Sjømannskirken annually serves around 700 thousand Norwegians through over 30 churches and 16 mobile services in 30 countries around the world.
-Several churches operate on a Scandinavian basis.
-The Norwegian Church Abroad, its main office in Bergen, is a charitable organization supported by the Church of Norway and the Norwegian Government.
+Several churches operate in Scandinavia.
+The Norwegian Church Abroad is a charitable organization supported by the Church of Norway and the Norwegian Government.
 Sjømannskirken is also a member of the ICMA and the Council of Nordic Seamen's Missions.
+With its main office in Bergen, it is under episcopal supervision.

 For most Norwegians travelling abroad, Sjømannskirken is a nice place to rest: one can read newspapers from home, buy Norwegian food and speak to other Norwegians.
-Many Norwegians living permanently abroad use the seamen's churches instead of the local ones.
+Many Norwegians living permanently abroad use the seamen's churches instead of a local church.